Engineered Dissipation for Quantum Information Science: State Preparation, Reservoir Engineering, and Quantum Measurement

 A distinct approach to dissipation engineering is illustrated by optical cooling.
 One can cool motional or low energy internal degrees of freedom by coupling mechanical oscillators\cite{brag70, coha99, chan11, rivi11,chun}, atoms/ions\cite{wine75, hans75,schreck,phillips,stenholm}, or circuits \cite{vala06, murc12} to the electromagnetic field.
 One needs to arrange a setting where the rate of energy-increasing processes are smaller than those of energy-decreasing processes.
 Such selectivity typically comes from sculpting the density of states, or by adding extra drives which couple to short-lived states.
 A classic example is Raman sideband cooling of the motion of a trapped ion \cite{diedrich}.
 An optical transition drives the ion from its electronic ground state to a short-lived electronic excited state.
 This transition is generically accompanied by a simultaneous change in the motional wavefunction.
 If the drive is red-detuned, then transitions which reduce the motional energy are favored.
 This can be interpreted as a form of \textit{coherent feedback}\cite{wise94,lloyd}.

-In all of these cases, aspects of the quantum state are entangled with the environment.
-One can view this as a measurement, especially in the context that the information is amplified and observed \cite{zurekpointer}.
-An important control strategy is using the information gained as part of a classical feedback circuit \cite{wiseman, liu16}.
-Figure \ref{fig:meas} abstracts the idea of a measurement, showing cartoons where interactions have entangled the quantum state of a system with the environment.
-The degree of entanglement can vary: If the environmental states are partially overlapping (as in the central panel) one only gains partial information about the quantum state \cite{clerk, qnd}.
-The right-most panel illustrates the case of a strong, or projective, measurement, where the environmental states are orthogonal \cite{wheeler}.
-The Lindblad formalism in Box 1 ignores the state of the environment, but, as described in Box 2, there are other techniques which allow one to model the measurement outcomes and calculate the system dynamics contingent on those outcomes \cite{Jacobs2006,Hatridge2013,Weber2014,Campagne2016, flur20}.
-These are particularly valuable in understanding and controlling measurement-driven quantum trajectories \cite{haco16, martin2020}.
-This interplay between classical and quantum information is key to quantum error correction for quantum information processing.
+\kater{In all of these cases, aspects of the quantum state are correlated with the environment, which connects closely with modern descriptions of the process of quantum measurement.
+Here, measurement is treated in a multi-step process.
+The interaction between the quantum system and its environment leads to changes in the environment that depend on the system's states, as sketched in Figure \ref{fig:meas}.
+Here, the environment forms ``pointer states" \cite{zurekpointer}.
+We use the concept of environment very generally in this case; for example, in the paradigmatic example of a Stern-Gerlach measurement, the interaction couples the electron spin states with its momentum---the momentum degree of freedom plays the role of the environment.
+After the interaction, a measurement of the pointer state gives information about the system state, collapsing the entanglement.
+At this point the measurement results become classical information, and the effect of the interaction on the system is referred to as \emph{backaction}.
+This extends the treatment of measurement beyond textbook concepts of projective measurements.
+Here the environment can have a much larger Hilbert space than the system (as is the case with the infinite dimensional Hilbert space of the electron's momentum).
+As such, the wide range of measurement outcomes from the environment yield different \emph{partial} measurements on the system.
+These are weak measurements \cite{Jacobs2006}.
+The degree of measurement can vary: if the environmental states are partially overlapping (as in the central panel) one only gains partial information about the quantum state \cite{clerk, qnd}.
+The right-most panel illustrates the case of a strong, or projective, measurement, where the environmental states are orthogonal \cite{wheeler}; any possible measurement outcome of the environment corresponds to one or the other of the systems states.
+The Lindblad formalism in Box 1 ignores the state of the environment, but, as described in Box 2, there are other techniques which allow one to model the measurement outcomes and calculate the system dynamics contingent on those outcomes \cite{Jacobs2006,Hatridge2013,Weber2014,Campagne2016, haco16, flur20}.}

+\kater{Quantum trajectories refer to the dynamics of the system over the course of several repetitions of this measurement interaction.
+Since the Lindblad formalism in Box 1 ignores the state of the environment, the master equation evolution is the result averaging over the ensemble of individual trajectories; correspondingly the quantum trajectories (Box 2) are referred to as the ``unraveling'' of the Lindblad master equation. }

+\kater{Quantum measurement embodies the interplay between classical and quantum information.
+The integration of this classical information into a feedback circuit can alter dynamics\cite{PhysRevA.65.010101}, stabilizing target states of the system \cite{Herasymenko2021}, or optimizing information that is extracted about the system \cite{wiseman, liu16, martin2020}.
+As we explore in the next section, the interplay of measurement and feedback is critical to the implementation of quantum error correction.}